-Numerical and Experimental Approach
+Flapping Wing Vehicles Numerical and Experimental Approach

-Flapping wing vehicles (FWVs) has unique flight characteristics and the successful flight of such a vehicle depends upon efficient design of flapping mechanism while keeping the minimal weight of the structure.
-This book discusses design and kinematic analysis of various flapping wing mechanisms, measurement of flap angle/flapping frequency, computational fluid dynamic analysis of motion characteristics including manufacturing techniques.
-It also includes wind tunnel experiments, high speed photographical analysis of aerodynamic performance, soap film visualization of 3D down washing, studies on the effect of wing rotation and figure-8 motion characteristics and so forth.
+Flapping wing vehicles (FWVs) have unique flight characteristics and the successful flight of such a vehicle depends upon efficient design of the flapping mechanisms while keeping the minimum weight of the structure.
+Flapping Wing Vehicles: Numerical and Experimental Approach discusses design and kinematic analysis of various flapping wing mechanisms, measurement of flap angle/flapping frequency, and computational fluid dynamic analysis of motion characteristics including manufacturing techniques.
+The book also includes wind tunnel experiments, high-speed photographic analysis of aerodynamic performance, soap film visualization of 3D down washing, studies on the effect of wing rotation, figure-of-eight motion characteristics, and more.

-- Explores indigenous PCB design for achieving altitude and attitude control.
+- Explores indigenous PCB design for achieving altitude and attitude control